-Molded plastic nipples on the guard near each guard bearing are intended as grease fittings and should be lubricated every 50 hours of operation if the guard is chained so that it does not rotate.
+Molded plastic grease zerks on the guard near each guard bearing are intended as grease fittings and should be lubricated every 50 hours of operation if the guard is chained so that it does not rotate.

-Telescoping members must have lubrication to operate reliably regardless of whether or not a grease fitting is present.
+Telescoping shafts must be lubricated regardless of whether or not a grease fitting is present.